-Students must apply for extensions prior to the due date of the graduate assignment.
+Students must apply for extensions prior to the due date of the News and Views Article.
 Please follow the information available on Canvas.

-Students who are unable to complete lab exam or the quiz have 3 calendar days to submit their deferred exam request and supporting documentation to the appropriate Canvas dropbox.
+Students who are unable to complete a test have 3 calendar days to submit their deferred exam request and supporting documentation to the appropriate Canvas dropbox.

 Students have a responsibility to uphold University standards on ethical scholarship.
 Good scholarship involves building on the work of others and use of others' work must be acknowledged with proper attribution made.
 Cheating, plagiarism, and falsification of data are dishonest practices that contravene academic values.
 Refer to the University's Student Charter for more information.

 To enhance understanding of academic integrity, all students are expected to complete the Academic Integrity Module (AIM) at least once during their course of study.
 You can access this module within UCLearn (Canvas) through the 'Academic Integrity and Avoiding Plagiarism' link in the Study Help site.